Rocket-007/Rocket-007.github.io/2dBlobs_page.md

-Fixing a very terrible bug that threatened the project at the early stage of development
+Fixing a very terrible bug that threatened the project at the early stage of development.
-the playing would clip a small piece of it self to the left to corner of the screen, leaving the wireframe of the collision blocks
+The playing would clip a small piece of it self to the left to corner of the screen, leaving the wireframe of the collision blocks.
-the bug happened when i (inevitably) scaled the camera aand map to values like 0.1, 0.2,...0.9 <br>
+The bug happened when i (inevitably) scaled the camera aand map to values like 0.1, 0.2,...0.9 <br>
 ![alt text](https://github.com/Rocket-007/Rocket-007.github.io/blob/master/images/2d-Blobs_img0.2.png?raw=true)

 More progress...
 BTW, one mobile there is no windows or menu for debugging on the console so i have to <b>manually</b>
-place my variables on the screen so i can debug, and thats why my screen is so messy in development
+place my variables on the screen so i can debug, and thats why my screen is so messy in development<br>
 ![alt text](https://github.com/Rocket-007/Rocket-007.github.io/blob/master/images/2d-Blobs_img2.png?raw=true)

 More and more progress...
-fixing issues with shooting
+fixing issues with shooting<br>
 ![alt text](https://github.com/Rocket-007/Rocket-007.github.io/blob/master/images/2d-Blobs_img1.png?raw=true)

-I have a small screen :-( <br>
+RIP small screen :-( <br>
 ![alt text](https://github.com/Rocket-007/Rocket-007.github.io/blob/master/images/2d-Blobs_img10.png?raw=true)

-The main main menu ;-)
+The main main menu ;-)<br>
 ![alt text](https://github.com/Rocket-007/Rocket-007.github.io/blob/master/images/2d-Blobs_img8.png?raw=true)